noahehall/theBookOfNoah/0current/aws/0networking.md

     - thus you need to specifically allow other AWS resources (even in the same VPC) access via the security groups
       - do this by adding linking security groups, each attached to the resources you want to connect, add an inbound rule to the one receiving the connection, permitting the security group sending the connection
     - or you can connect them (e.g. via PrivateLink) using the internal AWS network
+- vpc peering
+  - The IP space cannot overlap.
+  - after creating the VPC peer in one VPC, you have to accept the request in the other
+  - basic workflow: Configure VPC peering and the appropriate security group/NACL/route table settings.

 ## security groups